Radiculitis (inflammation of the root of one of the spinal nerves). Inflammation of the nerve roots or radiculitis, how to do it correctly

 • Spinal osteomyelitis.

-It should be borne in mind that inflammation can be caused by an infectious agent or a violation of anatomical interactions.
-In the second case, aseptic inflammation occurs, in the treatment of which it is not necessary to use antibiotics, anti-inflammatory drugs are enough.
+It is worth considering that inflammation can be caused by an infectious agent or a violation of anatomical interactions.
+In the second case, aseptic inflammation occurs, the treatment of which does not require the use of antibiotics; anti-inflammatory drugs are sufficient.

-The attending physician will help determine the true cause of sciatica.
+Your doctor will help you determine the true cause of radiculitis.

 Symptoms

-If excessive force is suddenly applied to the spinal column and roots of the spinal nerves, acute sciatica occurs, the main symptom of the disease will be vertebral neuralgia.
+If the spinal column and spinal nerve roots are suddenly exposed to excessive force, acute radiculitis occurs, the main symptom of the disease will be vertebral neuralgia.

-With degenerative and metabolic disorders, the process is chronic, the roots are gradually pressured by an osteophyte, hernia, tumor, or other formation.
+With degenerative and metabolic disorders, the process is chronic; pressure from an osteophyte, hernia, tumor or other formation is gradually exerted on the roots.
 Symptoms will gradually increase as the disease progresses.

-It is worth figuring out how radiculitis of various parts of the spine will manifest itself, since further diagnosis and treatment will depend on this.
+It is worth understanding how radiculitis in various parts of the spine will manifest itself, since further diagnosis and treatment will depend on this.
 Inflammation of the roots of the cervical and lumbosacral regions, for example, will have a completely different clinical picture.

-1. Pain in the back of the head, neck, aggravated by exertion, prolonged immobile work.
+1. Pain in the back of the head and neck, aggravated by exertion or prolonged immobile work.

-2. Pain in the scapula, along the clavicle, in the region of the shoulder joint.
+2. Pain in the shoulder blade, along the collarbone, in the area of the shoulder joint.

-3. Numbness, pain, impaired sensitivity in the hand.
-Radiculitis of the lower parts of the neck is manifested by a violation of the brachial plexus, which is responsible for the innervation of the upper limb.
+3. Numbness, pain, loss of sensitivity in the hand.
+Radiculitis of the lower parts of the neck is manifested by disruption of the brachial plexus, which is responsible for the innervation of the upper limb.

 4. Loss of muscle strength in the arm.